Aglglg/No-Reload-Mod-Manager/README.md

 ## 🙏 Credits
 Special thanks to:
 - **All bug reporters, testers, users, and supporters!** ❤️
-- Everyone who cares, with their own way.
+- Everyone who cares, with their own unique way.
 ---